 - 2 teaspoons fine sea salt

-- Mix ingredients together and turn out onto a floured board, kneading for 5-7 minutes.
+- Kneading the dough, dusting with more flour if the dough is sticky for 5 to 10 minutes.
 Depending on the hydration of your starter, you may end up adding ¼ – 1 cup more of flour while kneading.
 The dough will be soft and slightly moist from the oil and the kneading.

-- With your fingers, press dough into the bottom of the pan until it fills the pan.
-If your dough is very elastic and pulling away, allow it to rest for about five minutes and then continue.
+- With your fingers, work the dough into the bottom of the pan until it fills the pan and pushed up into the sides of the pan forming a lip.
+If the dough is very elastic and pulling away, allow the dough to rest about five minutes and then continue.

-- Cover with a kitchen towel and allow to rise until roughly doubled in size, about an hour.
+- Cover with the pan with a lint free kitchen towel and allow the focaccia dough to rise in a warm area until roughly doubled in size, about an hour.

 - Preheat oven to 450 degrees Fahrenheit.

-- Once dough is ready, lightly dock dough with your fingers all over, leaving little impressions.
-If the dough is a little dry on top, brush on a bit more extra virgin olive oil and then sprinkle with coarse sea salt (mine was not dry; extra olive oil had spilled over onto the dough when I pressed the dough into the pan so all I did was sprinkle with salt.
+- Once dough has risen, gently dock the dough with your finger tips all over the top, leaving little impressions in the soft dough.
+If the dough is a little dry on top, brush on a bit more extra virgin olive oil and then sprinkle with coarse sea salt (mine was not dry; extra virgin olive oil had spilled over onto the dough when I pressed the dough into the pan so all I did was sprinkle with salt.
 You be the judge of your dough.)